 The Technical Manual describes the rationale for developing the test, the procedures used to fashion the scales and collect the new test norms, descriptive findings on the scales in a broad range of settings, and extensive psychometric findings.
 These findings include scale score reliability estimates as well as standard errors of measurement and empirical correlates in mental health, medical, forensic, public safety, and other nonclinical settings.

 Detailed analyses reported in the Technical Manual indicate that interpretation of the updated MMPI-3 scales can be guided by over 450 peer-reviewed MMPI-2-RF publications.

 The manual supplement provides guidance on the use of the Spanish translation of the MMPI-3, developed for use in the US.
 Topics covered include procedures used to collect and develop norms for the Spanish version of the test, the composition of the MMPI-3 Spanish language normative sample, psychometric findings, English/Spanish equivalence analyses, and special considerations for administration, scoring, and interpretation of the Spanish version of the MMPI-3.

 Please check the Webinars tab for upcoming and recorded options.

-Pearson, in partnership with the University of Minnesota Press, offers live online and on-demand workshops for the MMPI-3 with the option to earn Continuing Education Credits.
+Pearson, in partnership with the University of Minnesota Press, offers on-demand workshops for the MMPI-3 with the option to earn Continuing Education Credits.